Tanweth/Poll-Box/README.md

 Changelog

+* 1.0.2 - Added info on module and all settings to the language file, as this was previously overlooked (*smacks forehead*).

-* 1.01 - Added "return true" if the sidebox has something to display, so that it will display for users who set "Show Sideboxes With No Content?" to No in Advanced Sidebox.
+* 1.0.1 - Added "return true" if the sidebox has something to display, so that it will display for users who set "Show Sideboxes With No Content?" to No in Advanced Sidebox.